totisviribus/lizanalab.github.io/_news/announcement_sci_adv.md

 related_posts: false
 ---

-Review paper appering soon in Science Advances: *The scales, mechanisms, and dynamics of the genome architecture*, by Ludvig Lizana and Yuri B. Schwartz.
+Review paper appering on April 10 in Science Advances: *The scales, mechanisms, and dynamics of the genome architecture*, by Ludvig Lizana and Yuri B. Schwartz.